 The bell and class cards should be taken outside at the beginning of the lunch break.
 These can be used to bring in groups of children when it is time for their lunch sitting or if the whole school needs to be brought in early.
 The bell must be rung by an adult standing by the wooden train.
-This will ensure children in all parts of the playground can see and hear what is going on.
+The same adult will hold up the class cards, ensuring the children in all parts of the playground can see and hear what is going on.